Types of Aid

 Alternative Student Loans

-Occasionally, students prefer to use a private lender for their educational financing.
+Occasionally, students prefer to use a private lender for their educational financing rather than utilizing the federal loan options.
 Alternative loans are low-interest, unsecured loans.
 Eligibility for most of these programs is based on the creditworthiness of the borrower.
 We recommend students apply with a creditworthy cosigner in order to receive the most favorable loan terms.

 The University of Dayton does not endorse any particular private educational loan program or lender, but we are happy to provide you with this list of some of the programs and lenders our students are currently using.